yovisto/wlo-classification/README.md

 sh prepareData.sh
 ```

-- This script initiates the training, which results in the model file `data/wirlernenonline.oeh.h5` and the file with class labels `data/wirlernenonline.oeh.npy` (existing files will be overwritten without warning).
+- This script initiates the training, which results in the model file `data/wirlernenonline.oeh.h5`, the file with class labels `data/wirlernenonline.oeh.npy`, and the tokenizer serialization `data/wirlernenonline.oeh.pickle` (existing files will be overwritten without warning).

 ```
 sh runTraining.sh